The Field of Comparative Religion in Islamic Thought

 Islam is the religion, diyn, brought by Muhammad (s.a.w.) as Judaism followed from the shari’ah, law, of Moses (a.s.) and Christianity from the shari’ah, law, of Jesus (a.s.).

 From a linguistic perspective, Arabic dictionaries indicate that the root form “q-r-n”, to compare, means to accompany something.
 For example, “qiran” is to make things equitable between people, and to reconcile between spouses.
-It includes also multiple senses such as achieving, reconciling, accompanying, making equal, connecting, and sharing.
+It also includes multiple senses such as achieving, reconciling, accompanying, making equal, connecting, and sharing.
 In English, the word “compare” is to weigh or evaluate in order to come to know similarities or dissimilarities.
 As such, they may define it as “a means for dividing things in order to arrive at a judgement.”
 The term “comparative religion” is short for “the comparative study of religion”.
 At the time of its emergence in intellectual circles in the West, it was synonymous with the term “religious studies”, or what is known in German as “religions wissenschaft.
 It has also been known by a variety of other names such as history of religions, religious studies, and the science of religion.
 All of these indicate, to varying degrees, the intellectual effort which aims at studying religious phenomena in a comparative manner.

-In the West, “comparative religion” refers to a host of disciplines related to the phenomenon of religion including the history of religions, philosophy of religion, religious psychology and religious social sciences.
-If what was meant is that we take religions in general and religious beliefs, or different religions and sects, as a subject of study in an objective manner it expected it would have established principles inquiry and particular specifics used by the students of this field.
+In the West, “comparative religion” refers to a host of disciplines related to the phenomenon of religion, including the history of religions, philosophy of religion, religious psychology and religious social sciences.
+If what was meant is that we take religions in general and religious beliefs, or different religions and sects, as a subject of study in an objective manner, it expected it would have established principles of inquiry and particular specifics used by the students of this field.
 Islamic thought has been open to the religions of the world since the third century, and made them an independent subject of study and research.
 Muslim scholars have set out precise methodological frameworks to describe and analyse religions, to compare between them, to record their histories, to criticise some of them.
 They would define each religion from their original sources.
 As such, it became an independent field with a sound methodology.

 Fr.
 Henry Pinard de la Boullaye indicated in his book L’étude Comparée des Religions that Imam Abu Muhammad ‘Ali ibn Ahmad ibn Hazm (r.a.) was the pioneer in the field of comparative religion, not just among Muslims but in the history of human thought.
 Dr. Eric John Sharpe maintained that the honour of writing the first book on the history of religions belonged to Imam Taj ad-Din Abu al-Fath Muhammad ibn ‘Abd al-Karim ash-Shahrastani (r.a.), who categorised the ten religions of the world known at the time, based on a precise historical methodology.
 Adam Metz said that the greatest difference between the Islamic and Christian empires in the Middle Ages was the existence of scholarship on a large number of different religions in Muslim lands, and that each of these enjoyed a sort of tolerance unknown in Europe at the time.
 The indication of this tolerance is the formation of the field of comparative religions, the study of different religions and sects, and the passion with which they undertook it.
 Dr. Franz Wilhelm Rosenthal said, in “Encyclopedia Britannica”, that the West recognises with all honesty that the study of comparative religion is considered one of the great accomplishments of Islamic civilisation.
 It contributed to the advancement of human thought.

 There are many reasons and motivations behind the emergence of this field in Islamic thought.
 It was supported by the scholars.
 They encouraged creating this new intellectual field and developing it in an objective and principled manner.
 As well, the Qur’an often Indicates to other religions and beliefs.
 Finally, the tolerance of Muslims and their openness to dialogue and debate is another reason.
-All of this came to pass in a climate of great civilisational flourishing which gave rise to a deep feeling of responsibility for the rest of humanity among Muslims.
+All of this came to pass in a climate of great civilisational flourishing, which gave rise to a deep feeling of responsibility for the rest of humanity among Muslims.

 The discipline of comparative religion proper did not itself develop as an intellectual field of Islamic thought, as did, for instance, legal theory or ahadits or history.
 As an interdisciplinary science, it naturally took place as entangled in the topics and problems of other disciplines; thereafter it differentiated itself from them in its tasks and objectives.
 Those scholars who wrote in this field include Imam Abu ‘Utsman ‘Amr ibn Bahr al-Kinani al-Baswri al-Jahizh (r.a.), Shaykh Abu ‘Ali Muhammad ibn ‘Abd al-Wahhab al-Jubba’i (r.a.), Shaykh Abu ‘Isa Muhammad ibn Harun al-Warraq (r.a.), Imam Abu al-Hasan ‘Ali ibn Sahl Rabban ath-Thabari (r.a.), Imam Abu Yusuf Ya’qub ibn ‘Ishaq asw-Swabbah al-Kindi (r.a.), the philosopher, Shaykh Abu Muhammad al-Hasan ibn Musa an-Nawbakhti (r.a.), Imam Abu Ja’far Muhammad ibn Jarir ath-Thabari (r.a.), Shaykh al-Hasan ibn Ayyub (r.a.), Qadhi ‘Abd al-Jabbar ibn Ahmad al-Hamadani (r.a.), Imam ibn Hazm (r.a.), Imam Abu al-Walid Sulayman ibn Khalaf al-Baji (r.a.), Imam Abu al-Hasan ‘Ali ibn Isma’il al-Ash’ari (r.a.), Imam Abu Bakr Muhammad ibn ath-Thayyib al-Baqillani (r.a.), Shaykh Abu al-Ma’ali al-Husayni al-‘Alawi (r.a.), Shaykh Abu al-Hasan Muhammad ibn Yusuf al-‘Amiri (r.a.), Imam Abu Rayhan Muhammad ibn Ahmad al-Biruni (r.a.), Imam al-Haramayn Dhiya’ ad-Din ‘Abd al-Malik ibn Yusuf al-Juwayni (r.a.), Imam Abu Hamid Muhammad ibn Muhammad al-Ghazali (r.a.), Imam Taqi’ ad-Din Abu al-Hasan ‘Ali ibn ‘Abd al-Kafi’ as-Subki (r.a.), Imam Abu ‘Abdullah Muhammad ibn Ahmad al-Qurthubi (r.a.), the exegete, Imam ash-Shahrastani (r.a.), Shaykh Taqi’ ad-Din Ahmad ibn ‘Abd al-Halim ibn Taymiyyah (r.a.), Shaykh Najm ad-Din Abu ar-Rabi’ Sulayman ibn ‘Abd al-Qawi ath-Thufi (r.a.), the jurist, Shaykh as-Samu’il ibn Yahya al-Maghribi (r.a.), Shaykh Naswr ibn Yahya al-Muhtadi (r.a.), the doctor, and Imam Abu Muhammad ‘Abdullah ibn ‘Abdullah at-Tarjumani (r.a.), Shaykh Abu al-Hasan ‘Ali ibn al-Husayn al-Mas’udi (r.a.), Shaykh Ahmad ibn Abu Ya’qub Ishaq al-Ya’qubi (r.a.), Shaykh Taqi ad-Din Abu al-‘Abbas Ahmad ibn ‘Ali al-Maqrizi (r.a.), Shaykh Rahmatullah Kayranawi al-Hindi (r.a.), and many others beside.

-The historian of religion, Dr. Eric John Sharpe said that, “Severe closed mindedness and partisanship were behind the belief that any study of other religions could never lead to a contradiction with Christianity.”
+The historian of religion, Dr. Eric John Sharpe, said that, “Severe closed mindedness and partisanship were behind the belief that any study of other religions could never lead to a contradiction with Christianity.”
 However, Islamic thought included, in its study of other religions, the facts of history, principled analysis, and objective analysis, which are considered the core of any comparative religion by any contemporary measure.

 The history and description of religions has occupied a vast area in the thought of Muslim scholarship.
 They set out for it foundations and principles previously unheard of.
 They made judgements with integrity.
 The scholars of Islam grounded this methodology and then applied it with objectivity and integrity on the various religions of the world.
 They had the honour of writing the history of all religions more than ten centuries before Europe.
 A scholar might write a book on disputation and criticism, and another on history and description, such as Shaykh Abu ‘Isa al-Warraq (r.a.), one of the thinkers of the third century, who wrote on disputation a book called ar-Radd ‘ala Firaq an-Naswara, and a book on history called Maqalat an-Naas wa Ikhtilafuhum.
 There are several books called al-Maqalat, including the ones by Imam Abu al-Qasim ‘Abdullah ibn Ahmad al-Balkhi (r.a.), Imam Abu al-Hasan al-Ash’ari (r.a.), Imam al-Mas’udi (r.a.) and so forth.
 Then, Shaykh al-Nawbakhti (r.a.) wrote al-Ara’ wa al-Diyanat.
 Shaykh Abu al-Ma’ali al-Alawi (r.a.) wrote Bayan al-Adyan.
 Shaykh Abu al-‘Abbas Muhammad ibn Muhammad al-Iranshahri (r.a.) wrote Dark al-Bughya fi al-Adyan wa al-‘Ibadat.
 Many wrote books under the title al-Milal wa al-Nihal, such as Hafizh Khathib al-Baghdadi Abu Bakr Ahmad ibn ‘Ali ash-Shafi’i (r.a.), Imam ash-Shahrastani (r.a.), and others.
 Yet others wrote books called al-Burhan fi Ma’rifat al-Adyan.